For More Information

 - How did you pick the 101 intensively studied urban areas?

 We have all of the urban areas with more than 500,000 people.
 We have several smaller cities, mostly chosen by the previous report sponsors.
 This is not a representative list.

 - Which one of these tables has the information that I need to know?

 We strongly suggest that you examine all the measures.
-The Delay per Auto Commuter, Cost per Auto Commuter, Travel Time Index and Planning Time Index are estimates of the congestion effects on individuals.
+The Delay per Auto Commuter, Cost per Auto Commuter, and Travel Time Index are estimates of the congestion effects on individuals.
 Total Delay or Total Cost identifies the size of the congestion problem in the urban area.
 The change in values over time indicates the rate of growth or decline.

 - Where does my city rank?

 The city data tables show performance measure trends for several measures.
 Readers should compare ranking changes and performance measure values.
 In some performance measures a small change in the value may cause a significant change in rank from one year to the next.
 This is the case when there are several regions with nearly the same value (i.e., 15 hours is only 1 hour more than 14 hours).
 It is also important to look at trends.
 The multi-year performance measures are better indicators, in most cases, than any single year.

 - What do you mean “There are several different rankings?”

 There are several congestion measures and each has a use and a significance.
 There is no single, best measure.
 There are rankings for most measures.